LONGLAB-projects/mobile-pavement-monitoring/README.md

 # License

---We commented the code with Apache lincense Version 2.0 in the code file --The code from @sekilab has a MIT license.
-We also include it in the license file --You can check other details in the license file
+-- We commented the code with Apache lincense Version 2.0 in the code file -- The code from @sekilab has a MIT license.
+We also include it in the license file -- You can check other details in the license file

 # Developer Manual for DOT Project - Android Application

--System architecture and instruction to revise the system.
+- System architecture and instruction to revise the system.
--Android: Because the code is developed based on a tensorflow example.
+- Android: Because the code is developed based on a tensorflow example.
 It is divided into three parts:
--Main functionality part:
+- Main functionality part:
--CameraActivity.java: Ask for permission to access the camera, GPS, storage and so on.
+- CameraActivity.java: Ask for permission to access the camera, GPS, storage and so on.
 Track the camera activity.
--DetectorActivity.java: Load model, make prediction, upload image data to cloud database and save detected images in local storage.
-If you want to obtain any other information -about the results, write code here.
+- DetectorActivity.java: Load model, make prediction, upload image data to cloud database and save detected images in local storage.
+If you want to obtain any other information - about the results, write code here.
--Additional functionality part:
+- Additional functionality part:
--MainPage.java(with mainpage.xml): The entrance of the application.
+- MainPage.java(with mainpage.xml): The entrance of the application.
--Contact.java(with contact.xml): If a user has any suggestion, they can submit it here.
+- Contact.java(with contact.xml): If a user has any suggestion, they can submit it here.
--Privacy.java(with privacy.xml): Privacy policy(copied from Google Map).
+- Privacy.java(with privacy.xml): Privacy policy(copied from Google Map).
--Purpose.java(with purpose.xml): Description for the purpose of this application.
+- Purpose.java(with purpose.xml): Description for the purpose of this application.
--viewImages.java(with activity_usage_example_gridview.xml): Present the detected images in grid view.
+- viewImages.java(with activity_usage_example_gridview.xml): Present the detected images in grid view.
--LoginActivity.java(with login.xml): Temporarily unused.
+- LoginActivity.java(with login.xml): Temporarily unused.
 Users can login into their account.
--RegisterActivity.java(with register.xml): Temporarily unused.
+- RegisterActivity.java(with register.xml): Temporarily unused.
 Users can register one account.
--The remaining java files are written by the tensorflow team and they are not modified.
+- The remaining java files are written by the tensorflow team and they are not modified.
--Besides, the ssd model and label json file are located in the assets folder.
+- Besides, the ssd model and label json file are located in the assets folder.
--Dashboard: dashboard.html: Implement the dashboard webpage.
+- Dashboard: dashboard.html: Implement the dashboard webpage.

 Where to get the codebase?
 Android & Dashboard: